Lightning-AI/pytorch-lightning/docs/source/common/weights_loading.rst

         )

 - When using iterative training which doesn't have an epoch, you can checkpoint at every ``N`` training steps by specifying ``every_n_training_steps=N``.
-- In case your training is interrupted for some reason, you can specify ``save_last=True`` to ensure that a checkpoint is being created at the end so that you can resume it or use it for :doc:`fault-tolerant training <../advanced/fault_tolerant_training>`.
 - You can also control the interval of epochs between checkpoints using ``every_n_epochs`` between checkpoints, to avoid slowdowns.
-- By default ``ModelCheckpoint`` callback saves model weights, optimizer states, etc., but in case you have limited disk space or just need the model weights to be saved you can specify ``save_weights_only=True``.
+- By default, the ``ModelCheckpoint`` callback saves model weights, optimizer states, etc., but in case you have limited disk space or just need the model weights to be saved you can specify ``save_weights_only=True``.
-- Not just the training epoch/steps, you can checkpoint at regular time interval using ``train_time_interval`` argument.
+- You can checkpoint at a regular time interval using ``train_time_interval`` argument independent of the steps or epochs.

 |

-:class:`~pytorch_lightning.callbacks.ModelCheckpoint` callback is preety robust and should cover 99% of the use-cases.
-In case you have a use-case that is not configured yet, feel free to open an issue with a feature-request on GitHub and Lightning Team would be happy to integrate/help integrate it.
+The :class:`~pytorch_lightning.callbacks.ModelCheckpoint` callback is very robust and should cover 99% of the use-cases.
+If you find a use-case that is not configured yet, feel free to open an issue with a feature request on GitHub and the Lightning Team will be happy to integrate/help integrate it.

 -----------